-- Assis.
-Prof. Akira Suzuki
+- Assoc.
+Prof. Akira Suzuki (concurrently)

 Developments and Applications of Algorithms

-- In combinatorial reconfiguration, we are asked to transform the current configuration into a desired one by step by step operations.
+In combinatorial reconfiguration, we are asked to transform the current configuration into a desired one by step-by-step operations.
 The 15-puzzle is one of such problems (see Fig.2), and there are many applications such as changing frequency assignments, monitoring systems, and so on.

 Students in our laboratory can select research topics according to their own interests.
 We study algorithms from the theoretical viewpoint, but we sometimes implement developed algorithms to evaluate them from the practical viewpoint.